project1-5/celix/report.md

 [WA] https://stackoverflow.com/questions/31989040/can-gmock-be-used-for-stubbing-c-functions

 Since we did not finish the refactoring we will be submitting our findings to the bugtracker and describing the pros and cons of switching over and what potential issues might occur.
+See the link in the Project section to read the comment.

+## What our code affects
+Our code replaces 4 test cases (really multiple tests are in each test) from filter_test.cpp, and tests the code in filter\_private.h along with creating new files celix\_log\_gmock.h.
+We also added CMake language code (the procedural programming language used to build things with CMake) for finding GMock and GTest, along with the standard boilerplate for including the code in the project.

+## What
 ## Test logs
 Overall results with link to a copy of the logs (before/after refactoring).